 |post office||kantor pos||pejabat pos|

 Their influences also indicate the source.
-For example, Indonesia, because of being under the Dutch for so long, uses decimal comma, just like what they use in Europe.
+For example, Indonesia, because of being under the Dutch for so long, uses a decimal comma, just like what they use in Europe.
 Due to the influence of English, Malaysia uses the decimal point.

-The words may be the same but the meaning could be very different.
+The words may be the same but the meanings could be very different.
 In Indonesia, ”baja” means ”steel.”
 In Malaysia, the same word means ”fertilizer.”
 “Butuh” is ”require” or ”need” in Indonesian.
 The meaning is completely different in Malaysia.
 In Bahasa Melayu, ”butuh” refers to the male/female genitals.
 Another common word is ”banci” which translates to census in Malaysia but is a derogatory term for ”transvestite” in Indonesia.

 Both languages also had their fair share of Persian and Arabic loan words, which could be understood in both countries.
 Some of them evolved into separate meanings while others have become obsolete.

 Although Bahasa Melayu was the one that was heavily influenced by English in its development, Bahasa Indonesia has a wealth of English loanwords.
-This could be because Dutch and English are both from the West Germanic branch of the Indo European language family.
+This could be because Dutch and English are both from the West Germanic branch of the Indo-European language family.
 You can see evidence of this in many of the modern words that are used in Indonesia today.